Tuesday, February 25, 2025

 Maya started this season at a steady pace, making sure her horses were in top shape before increasing their workload.
 Gradually, she's stepped up to bigger classes, allowing her horses to showcase their potential.

-“I don’t have a specific milestone for this season—I’m just going with the flow, based on how my horses are feeling.”
+“I don’t have a specific goal for this season—I’m just going with the flow, depending on how my horses are feeling.”

-“I’d love to compete in a 5 event, but I’m not putting pressure on myself.
+” “I’d love to compete in a pentathlon, but I’m not putting pressure on myself.
 We’ll see how things unfold.”

-Maya naturally handles pressure well but has strategies to keep her nerves in check:
+Maya naturally handles pressure well, but she has strategies to keep her nerves in check:

 “I like to stay busy so I don’t have time to overthink or get nervous.”